 The gene that imparts color to our hair is the MC1R gene.
 This gene works by giving commands to the melanocytes for producing melanin.
 Also, these genes are present in two states.

-They are turned on and turn off.
+They are turned on and turned off.
 Depending upon their state, they work accordingly.
 A gene in a turn-on state can send commands resulting in the production of melanin.

 But the same gene in a turn-off state won’t send any signal and, there is a decrease in the production of melanin.